 What is $5 Friday?

-I started “$5 Fridays” to inspire people to support animal advocacy organizations.
+I started “$5 Fridays” to inspire people to support farm animal rescue and advocacy organizations.
 Every Friday, I select an organization and kindly ask everyone to donate $5 to it.
-If we all donate $5, it will add up and make a big difference for animals.
+Many people don’t have a lot to give but most people can give a little.
+If we all donate $5, it will add up and help support animals.

 How can you help?